tom-clik/clikpage/_guide/styling_media.md

 # Media Queries

-Media queries are defined as variables like colors and fonts, but are written out in the CSS in full each time.

 All styling in Clikpage needs to be in a "medium" of some description.
 The medium "main" applies no media query.

-Other media queries can be defined with a minimum and or maximum width.
+The others can be defined with a minimum and/or a maximum width.

 Typical definitions are "mobile" and "mid".
 You might also define "wide".
 The definition would be so: